Clela Errington

 About

-On her 2025 album Walkin’ Each Other Home, Clela’s eclectic musical influences are evident in her interpretation of songs ranging from the 1930’s country blues of Memphis Minnie to the contemporary jazz stylings of Abbey Lincoln and the raw poetry of singer songwriter Lucinda Williams.
-Clela’s original compositions “Standing On The Platform” and “Full Moon Dark Time” are standouts on this record.
-Produced with Jimmy Bowskill at the helm and recorded live off the floor with a core band, the stripped down arrangements feature Clela on guitar and vocals, accompanied by some of Canada’s finest musicians:
+On her 2025 release Walkin’ Each Other Home, Clela interpretates songs ranging from the 1930’s country blues of Memphis Minnie to the contemporary jazz stylings of Abbey Lincoln and the raw poetry of singer songwriter Lucinda Williams.
+Produced with Jimmy Bowskill at the helm it features Clela on guitar, vocals and harmonica, accompanied by some of Canada’s finest musicians.

-Clela’s daughter, acclaimed jazz vocalist Jocelyn Barth adds her ethereal voice to Clela’s compositions “Full Moon Dark Time”, a single from Walkin’ Each Other Home and to “White Dove” a single from Clela’s 2014 album More Love and Happiness.
-When mother and daughter harmonize together they create that magical vocal blend that transports the listener.
-Clela’s composition “White Dove” was arranged for choir by Toronto musicologist Mike Daley, and is performed by the University of Toronto Hart House Chorus.
+Her original compositions “Standing On The Platform” and “Full Moon Dark Time” are standouts on this record.
+Clela’s daughter, acclaimed jazz vocalist Jocelyn Barth adds her ethereal voice to Clela’s compositions “Full Moon Dark Time” from Walkin’ Each Other Home and “White Dove” from Clela’s 2014 album More Love and Happiness.

 “Clela’s voice resonates with the same profound clarity and emotional honesty as icons like Joni Mitchell, Anne Murray, and Judee Sill.
 Her voice, both tender and powerful, provides a sense of safety and familiarity.”
 Lori Cullen, Canadian singer/songwriter